 - reward staff in some way – free food, coffee card, or recognition

-3. Test Navigation for Accuracy
+3. Test intranet portal navigation for accuracy

 After putting your users through the above exercise, you’ll have several variations of user-created intranet categories.
 Work through these categories with your project team and: